-- Last-minute update: Be aware we WILL offer a sound test Friday night and each morning (USFS will be there watching), so be SURE YOUR MUFFLER IS QUIET!
-People with louds pipes are not welcome, since they ruin our sport!
+Last-minute update: Be aware we WILL offer a sound test Friday night and each morning (USFS said they will be there helping), so be SURE YOUR MUFFLER IS QUIET!
+People with loud pipes are not welcome, since they ruin our sport!
 If you can't go more than 70-80 miles on a tank of petrol, bring a spare, small can of petrol and our checkers can have it at a checkpoint for you.
-We hope to add in some geocache locations for you GPS junkies, so bring your GPS.
-Signup will be 6AM each day, but there's a chance we'll have signup on late Friday too depends how busy things are.
-Starting May 29, don't expect any communication back, as we're up at the Fairgrounds for the duration.
-Bring a trash bag to take with you, as that will be worth points to pick up trash from our forests!
-NOTE: in '08 we had riders riding the course again AFTER the event, which in turn now got us closed out of the Aquaduct Trail.
+Signup will be 6AM each day, but there's a chance we'll have signup late Friday too - depends how busy things are.
+Starting June 1, don't expect any communication back, as we're up at the Fairgrounds for the duration.
+Bring a small, plastic trash bag to take with you, as that will be worth points to pick up trash from our forests at the end of each day!
+NOTE: in '08 we had riders riding the course again AFTER the event, which in turn now got us closed entirely out of the Aquaduct Trail.
 Remember, the entire event is by permit only and is a one-shot deal.
-Please don't reride the event afterwards. - Staging Area: We are again staging at the Hood River County Fairgrounds.
-It's fairly easy to get to, just take the Hwy 35 exit (from Interstate 84, at Hood River, OR) and head South towards the berg of Odell.
-Go into the dinky town of Odell and follow the signs to the Fairgrounds.
-The Fairgrounds are huge, all grass and has plenty of room for everyone!
-Plenty of RV hookups that have water and electricity (no sewer, but there is a dump station), plus has showers for 50 cents in the bathrooms.
-The only thing this place does not have is shade, so bring your awnings and EZ-Ups.
-It also has wireless internet by the office the password was: orabell123 (it may have changed this year) As far as where to park, just come in and find a spot.
-You will be charged \$15/night for RV hookup, or \$10/night for tents.
-Someone from the Fairgrounds (or our group) will collect the fee daily.
-NO PIT RIDING!
-They've beat us up on this already.
+Please don't reride the event afterwards.